Shaoshuai2019/shaoshuai.github.io/_pages/about.md

 ### <font face="Times New Roman">Publications in 2026</font>

 <!--- ### <font face="Times New Roman">Publications in 2026</font> -->

+    * S. Chu, M. Herty, A. Kurganov, M. Lukacova and C. Yu, [Numerical Study of Dissipative Weak Solutions for the Euler Equations of Gas Dynamics](./files/Chu_Herty_Kurganov_Lukacova_Yu.pdf), to appear in Pure and Applied Functional Analysis (special issue for Prof. Eitan Tadmor's 70th birthday).

    * S. Chu, M. Herty, M. Lukacova and Y. Zhou, [Solving Random Hyperbolic Conservation Laws Using Linear Programming](./files/Chu_Herty_Lukacova_Zhu.pdf), to appear in SIAM Journal on Scientific Computing.